-It is important to understand that TCP's strategy is to control congestion once it happens, as opposed to trying to avoid congestion in the first place.
+This section explores congestion control more deeply.
+In doing so, it is important to understand that the standard TCP’s strategy is to control congestion once it happens, as opposed to trying to avoid congestion in the first place.
 In fact, TCP repeatedly increases the load it imposes on the network in an effort to find the point at which congestion occurs, and then it backs off from this point.
 Said another way, TCP needs to create losses to find the available bandwidth of the connection.
 An appealing alternative is to predict when congestion is about to happen and then to reduce the rate at which hosts send data just before packets start being discarded.
-We call such a strategy congestion avoidance to distinguish it from congestion control, but it's probably most accurate to think of "avoidance" as a subset of "control."
+We call such a strategy congestion avoidance to distinguish it from congestion control, but it’s probably most accurate to think of “avoidance” as a subset of “control.”

 The first mechanism was developed for use on the Digital Network Architecture (DNA), a connectionless network with a connection-oriented transport protocol.
 This mechanism could, therefore, also be applied to TCP and IP.
 As noted above, the idea here is to more evenly split the responsibility for congestion control between the routers and the end nodes.
 Each router monitors the load it is experiencing and explicitly notifies the end nodes when congestion is about to occur.
 This notification is implemented by setting a binary congestion bit in the packets that flow through the router, hence the name DECbit.
 The destination host then copies this congestion bit into the ACK it sends back to the source.
 Finally, the source adjusts its sending rate so as to avoid congestion.
 The following discussion describes the algorithm in more detail, starting with what happens in the router.